mutonic/Portfolio_Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank...
+I would like to thank everyone who have reviewed this project and helped to improve it

 ## 📝 License <a name="license"></a>